ubuntu/ubuntu-desktop-documentation/docs/tutorial/the-linux-command-line-for-beginners.md

 ls
 ```

 Suppose we wanted to capture the output of that command as a text file that we can look at or manipulate further.
-All we need to do is to add the greater-than character (">") to the end of our command line, followed by the name of the file to write to:
+All we need to do is to add the greater-than character (`>`) to the end of our command line, followed by the name of the file to write to:

 ```Bash
 ls > output.txt
 ```

 This time there's nothing printed to the screen, because the output is being redirected to our file instead.
-If you just run `ls` on its own you should see that the ***output.txt*** file has been created.
+If you just run `ls` on its own you should see that the `output.txt` file has been created.
 We can use the `cat` command to look at its content:

 ```Bash
 cat output.txt